TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FlexFormProcessor.rst

     See :ref:`FlexFormProcessor-resolving-fal`.

+..  _FlexFormProcessor-as:

-..  t3-data-processor-flex:: as
+..  confval:: as

     :Required: false
-    :type: string
+    :Data type: :ref:`data-type-string`
     :default: 'flexFormData'

-    Name for the variable in the Fluid template..
+    Name for the variable in the Fluid template.

 Examples
 ========